junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 # PNEUMONIA

 Pneumonia is an acute infection of the lungs.
-It often occurs after another respiratory illness such as measles, whooping cough, flu, bronchitis, asthmaor after any very serious illness, especially in babies and old people.
+It often occurs after another respiratory illness such as measles, whooping cough, flu, bronchitis, asthma or after any very serious illness, especially in babies and old people.
 Also, persons with HIV may develop pneumonia.

 **Signs:**